 6. You now have a beautiful coloring with paper piece of art to use in the project of your choice.

+Now you know the basics of Coloring with Paper.
 Use the coloring with paper project in a scrapbook page or on a card as an embellishment.
 Your imagination is the only limit.
 Below are some of the projects I made.